 - 1885 Colorado State Census.
 Free at FamilySearch, also on Ancestry.com

-- Catholic Church: The Diocese of Colorado Springs maintains within the Office of the Chancellor records for Roman Catholic churches across central Colorado.
+- Catholic Church: The Diocese of Colorado Springs maintains within the Office of the Chancellor records for Roman Catholic churches across east central Colorado.
 Archivist Raymond Kelley, (719) 636-2345, accepts research requests over the telephone and will provide telephone replies after examining the microfilm and extracting the information as time is available.
 There is currently no charge for this service.
 Individuals may not access the microfilm/books to do their own research.

 - The weekly Intermountain Catholic newspaper, 1899-1910, held online by Chronicling America, Library of Congress, includes a column of news from the Colorado Springs Catholic community.

 - Episcopal Church: Epiphany Parish Register, Good Shepherd Parish Register, Grace Church Parish Register, St. Stephen's Parish Register; mostly baptism, marriage, burial entries for various years.
 Registers are indexed and images viewable at Pikes Peak NewsFinder.